DOdrums/PortfolioProjectFour/README.md

 * [Medium article](https://medium.com/@ksarthak4ever/django-custom-user-model-allauth-for-oauth-20c84888c318) - for making a custom user model connected to allauth.
 * [Stackoverflow(answer from 'Stilian')](https://stackoverflow.com/a/67664840/16545052) - for the clean method in the booking form
 * [Stackeroverflow(answer from 'Colin')](https://stackoverflow.com/a/36925822/16545052) - for making a workaround for the disabled field in the booking form
+* [Stackeroverflow(answer from 'Devang Padhiyar')](https://stackoverflow.com/a/55561290/16545052) - to add two querysets together in Dashboard view